bhupendragtm/Blogs-React-Wordpress/README.md

 # Demo: Using WordPress with React to Build a Modern Web App (WP REST API)

+#update the URL of Course Component in of wordpress URL with respected endpoints

 ![react-woprdress](https://snipcart.com/media/204844/wordpress-react.png)

 WordPress REST API is a huge step forward for frontend developers looking to combine the power of JavaScript frameworks like React (or [Vue.js](https://snipcart.com/blog/wordpress-vue-headless)) with WordPress.